hpc/charliecloud/doc/tutorial.rst

    AlmaLinux release 8.7 (Stone Smilodon)
    > exit

-What does this command do?
+What do these commands do?

   1. Create a SquashFS-format image (:code:`ch-convert ...`).

-  2. Create a container using that image (:code:`ch-run almalinux.sqfs`).
+  2. Create a running container using that image (:code:`ch-run almalinux.sqfs`).

   3. Stop processing :code:`ch-run` options (:code:`--`).
 (This is standard notation for UNIX command line programs.)